 Set point Enter the sensor process value at which the relay will activate.
 Spike Set point Enter the sensor process value at which the relay will activate during the Spike Event time.
 Deadband Enter the sensor process value away from the set point at which the relay will deactivate.
 The same Deadband is used for the normal Set Point and the Spike Set Point.
+Onset Time The onset time determines when the duration timer starts.
+If set to zero, the duration time starts immediately.
+If set higher than that, the controller will not start the duration timer until the spike set point is achieved, or until the onset time is over, whichever comes first.
 Duty Cycle Period Using a duty cycle helps to prevent overshooting the set point in applications where the response of the sensor to chemical additions is slow.
 Specify the amount of time for the cycle, and the percentage of that cycle time that the relay will be active.
 The relay will be off for the rest of the cycle, even if the set point has not been satisfied.
 Enter the length of the Duty Cycle Period in minutes:seconds in this menu.
 Set the time to 00:00 if use of a duty cycle is not required.
 Duty Cycle Enter the percentage of the cycle period that the relay will be active.
 Set the percentage to 100 if use of a duty cycle is not required.
 Event 1 (through 8) Enter these menus to program spike events via the menus below: Repetition Select the time cycle to repeat the event: Daily, 1 Week, 2 Week, 4 Week, or None.
 An event means that the output is turned on at the same time of day, for the same amount of time, and except for the Daily cycle, on the same day of the week.

 Week Only appears if Repetition is longer than 1 Week.
-Select the week during which the event will occur.
+Select the week due the event will occur.
 Day Only appears if Repetition is longer than Daily.
-Select the day of the week during which the event will occur.
+Select the day of the which the event will occur.
 Start Time Enter the time of day to start the event.
 Duration Enter the amount of time that the relay will be on.
 Input Select the sensor to be used by this relay.
 Direction Select the control direction.

-5.3.18 Relay, Lag Output Control Mode
+5.3.15 Relay, or Analog Output, Lag Control Mode